KevinJoee/zz/README.md

-# This repository contains PyTorch implementation.
+# This repository contains PyTorch implementation for PhyDiff.
 ## For installing, follow these intructions:

     conda create -n pytorch python=3.8